Here's Everything You Need For Your New Puppy

 Here are some food toys Bloom likes:

 Puppies are typically high-energy, so you’ll need to channel that somehow (and distract him from your sneakers!).
-Puppy toys (particularly chew toys) are going to be lifesavers when you realize your puppy is going to need a lot of playtime before he chills out.
+Puppy toys (particularly chew toys) will be lifesavers when you realize your puppy will need a lot of playtime before he chills out.

-Chew toys are great because your puppy is likely in a teething phase and will appreciate some new toys of his own to gnaw on.
+Chew toys are great because your puppy’s likely in a teething phase and will appreciate some new toys of his own to gnaw on.

 Here are some puppy foods that veterinarians recommend: